 Virginia professor to step down after backlash to research on 'minor-attracted' people

-A Virginia professor whose academic research on “minor-attracted people” sparked threats and a petition calling for their removal announced their resignation We
+An academic in Virginia whose research on “minor-attracted people” sparked threats and a petition calling for their removal announced their resignation Wednesda

 More in www.nbcnews.com